Quick Answer

 Gear you don’t test is gear you can’t trust.
 I run through this protocol every quarter — it takes about 15 minutes for all the lights in my household.

-1. Switch function: Cycle through every mode on every light.
-Confirm momentary, constant-on, strobe, and SOS all work.
+1. Cycle through every mode on every light — confirm momentary, constant-on, strobe, and SOS all work.

-3. O-ring inspection: Remove the tailcap and head (if user-serviceable).
-Check O-rings for cracking, flattening, or debris.
-Replace if damaged.
-Apply a thin film of silicone grease per the manufacturer’s instructions.
+3. Remove tailcap and head if user-serviceable.
+Inspect O-rings for cracking or debris.
+Apply thin silicone grease per manufacturer instructions.

-4. Contact cleaning: Wipe battery contacts and spring terminals with a dry cloth or electronic contact cleaner.
+4. Wipe battery contacts and spring terminals with a dry cloth or electronic contact cleaner.
 Corrosion on contacts is the number one cause of “my flashlight doesn’t work” that I see.

 Battery Rotation Schedule